Abstraction and Classes

 Learn how to define, instantiate, and utilize classes, understanding how they form the backbone of object-oriented programming.

-In the previous chapter, we discussed how we can approach programming by way of simulating objects that exist within the thing our program is trying to simulate.
+In the previous chapter, we discussed how we can approach programming by thinking about objects - things that exist within the world our program is trying to simulate.

 For example, were we making a fantasy game, we might be simulating objects like monsters, weapons, and magical spells.